gutblog/gutblog.github.io/_posts/2017-12-19-learning-how-to-take-care-of-myself.markdown

 description: This post is a reproduction of a SurvivingAntidepressants forum post I made in December 2017.
 It details my significant improvement once getting off of the antidepressant.
 ---

 This post is a reproduction of a SurvivingAntidepressants forum post I made in December 2017.
 It details my significant improvement once getting off of the antidepressant.
-To see the full context, including the responses to my post, I recommend you [check out the whole thread](http://survivingantidepressants.org/topic/10584-icebat-lexapro-escitalopram-withdrawal/?do=findComment&comment=320547)!
+To see the full context, including the responses to my post, I recommend you [check out the whole thread](http://survivingantidepressants.org/topic/10584-icebat-lexapro-escitalopram-withdrawal/?do=findComment&comment=320547) (I'm Icebat)!

 **Posted December 19, 2017:**